openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

 * Report Backend State in Service List.

+* Attach a volume to multiple servers simultaneously (multiattach).

 * Peer Persistence.

 Volume type support for both HPE 3PAR drivers includes the ability to set the